MishalAreef/PYInstaSpam/README.md

 ( Right after you press run application / python spammer.py click the textbox in the direct message )

-***Spamming of messages can lead to permanent block on Instagram so use it with caughtion
+***Spamming of messages can lead to permanent block on Instagram so use it with caution

 pyautogui https://pyautogui.readthedocs.io/en/latest/